marty90/fast-exam/README.md

 Run:
 ```
-quiz-builder [-h] [--date DATE] [--course COURSE] [--db DB] [--versions VERSIONS] [--structure STRUCTURE]
+fast-exam [-h] [--date DATE] [--course COURSE] [--db DB] [--versions VERSIONS] [--structure STRUCTURE]
                     [--outdir OUTDIR] [--quizbegin] [--quizrandom] [--lang LANG] [--seed SEED] [--template TEMPLATE]
                     [--disclaimer DISCLAIMER] [--keeptex]
 ```

 The option are:
-- `-h, --help` Show Help
+- Exam Heading:
   - `--course COURSE` The name of the course
   - `--professor PROF` The name of the professor
   - `--institution INSTITUTION` The name of the institution
+  - `--versions VERSIONS` How many versions of the exam to create
+  - `--disclaimer DISCLAIMER` Instructions for the exam to print in the PDF
+- Exam Building:
   - `--db DB` The folder of the quiz DB
-- `--versions VERSIONS` How many versions of the exam to create
   - `--structure STRUCTURE` How to sample the DB.
 In the form of *group*:n,*group*:n.
 E.g., `general:1,bash:1,open:1`
   - `--outdir OUTDIR` Where to save PDFs
-- `--quizbegin` If set, put all quiz before open questions
-- `--quizrandom` If set, randomize quiz aswer order
   - `--lang LANG` Language.
 Supported IT and EN
   - `--seed SEED` Seed of the `random`
   - `--template TEMPLATE` Template to use.
 Defaults to 'template.tex'
-- `--disclaimer DISCLAIMER` Instructions for the exam to print in the PDF
   - `--keeptex` Keep Latex source for further editing
+- Question options:
+  - `--randomorder` If set, randomize the order of questions
+  - `--quizbegin` If set, put all quiz before open questions
+  - `--quizrandom` If set, randomize quiz answer order
   - `--solutionsummary` Print summary of the correct answers to quiz

 ## Operation